MovingBlocks/Terasology/README.md

 ### Alternative Installation Methods

-If you already have Java Runtime Environment (JRE) installed, you may use a direct download release as an alternative to using the [launcher](https://github.com/MovingBlocks/TerasologyLauncher/releases).
-Java version 11 is supported.
+If you already have a Java Development Kit (JDK) installed, you may use a direct download release as an alternative to using the [launcher](https://github.com/MovingBlocks/TerasologyLauncher/releases).
+Java version 11 is required.

 Direct download stable builds are uploaded to [our release section here on GitHub](https://github.com/MovingBlocks/Terasology/releases) while the cutting-edge develop version can be downloaded direct [here from our Jenkins](https://jenkins.terasology.io/teraorg/job/Terasology/job/Omega/job/master/lastSuccessfulBuild/artifact/distros/omega/build/distributions/TerasologyOmega.zip).